TorchJD/torchjd/docs/source/examples/basic_usage.rst

 Basic Usage
 ===========

-This example shows how to use TorchJD to perform an iteration of Jacobian Descent on a regression model.
-In this example, a batch of inputs is forwarded through the model and the corresponding batch of labels is used to compute a batch of losses.
+This example shows how to use TorchJD to perform an iteration of Jacobian descent on a regression model with two objectives.
+In this example, a batch of inputs is forwarded through the model and two corresponding batches of labels are used to compute two losses.
 These losses are then backwarded through the model.
-The obtained Jacobian matrix, consisting of the gradients of the losses, is then aggregated using UPGrad, and the parameters are updated using the resulting aggregation.
+The obtained Jacobian matrix, consisting of the gradients of the two losses with respect to the parameters, is then aggregated using :doc:`UPGrad <../docs/aggregation/upgrad>`, and the parameters are updated using the resulting aggregation.

 Import several classes from ``torch`` and ``torchjd``: